Dandy

 The Palm Plaza is a nice pedestrian mall to wander and see passing shoppers.
 However one is inexorably drawn into Dandenong Plaza shopping centre, which came along in the late 80s and then was expanded in the 90s.
 I can barely remember what preceded but let me try.
 Myer was there and still is (but will soon close).
 It was a stand-alone structure within walking distance of both Coles New World (the supermarket of that brand) and either a Safeway or Woolworths (they were separate stores rather than alternative brandings for the same supermarket).

 For a while I feel that Dandenong Plaza damaged the older shopping areas like the Hub and Vanity Court.
 However it was also a needed thing, with Dandenong as the retail centre of the growing outer south-eastern suburbs.
-And it is architecturally a nice shopping centre, with its exposed white steel framework and curved roof sporting many glass.
-Also culture can be allowed to grow even within such a regulated environment – the centre has placed a giant Chess game in one area and locals of different ages and backgrounds (but as far as I can tell only one sex) gather to play, spectate and comment sagely on strategy.
+And it is architecturally a nice shopping centre, with its exposed white steel framework and curved roof sporting many glass panels.
+Culture can even grow within such a regulated environment – the centre has placed a giant Chess game in one area and locals of different ages and backgrounds (but as far as I can tell only one sex) gather to play, spectate and comment sagely on tactics.

 Across Clow Street is the Dandenong Market.
 It looks like it has had another major expansion recently.
 I’m told it is an excellent produce market and should visit it sometime.
 For now I simply wonder what has happened to the historic Dandy Hams And Bacons neon sign – it comes and goes.